 Since being established, SI Technical High School has consistently ranked among the best schools in the city in terms of student performance, attendance, graduation rate, and Regents test scores.
 The school ranked 1st on the New York Post’s list of the city’s best high schools and 15th in the nation in 2012.

 For Niche’s Best High Schools list this 2019, the public school ranked 55th in the nation’s top schools in science, technology, engineering, and math (STEM).

 As a result, applying to SITHS is very competitive.
 Students from Staten Island and Brooklyn make up the majority of the school’s population.
 To improve your chances of getting accepted, it is advised to prepare for the SHSAT to maximize your test score.
 For students in Staten Island, we have tutoring at our Staten Island office.
 We also have a prep class during the week and one on Saturdays.
 We added the Saturday class for any students who live in Brooklyn or attend school in Brooklyn during the week.

 SITHS has a pure college preparatory curriculum-mainly focusing on engineering and science.
 In an effort to enhance lessons for each student, electronic devices such as iPads and Lenovo tablets are often integrated into classroom instruction.
 Students have mandatory engineering classes which include Lego Robotics, electronics, Intro to TV and Movie Production, and AutoCAD.

-One of the benefits students can enjoy in school is its Science Engineering Research Program (SERP).
+One of the benefits students can enjoy in SI Tech is its Science Engineering Research Program (SERP).
 This special opportunity can be taken by high-performing SITHS science students.
 Top performers take part in the program early in their high school journey and remain involved until graduation.
 Under this program, students participate in various science competitions across the city and get exposed to a wide range of fields at an early age.